udothemath/wl_Spring2021atEsun/Project/Readme.md

+# Notes
+- For Jodie and DGCF, suggest to use the original source code if you want to apply to another dataset, because I have modified the source code.
+If you want to change the train,validation and test in my code, you need to delete and add some codes, since the source code only support train proprotion <= 0.8, and since our data do not need validation, so I make validation data equal to test data, and train proportion = 0.9
+- For node2vec and smore, actually they are easy to use, you can read the readme file in their source code, I have not changed anything of the source code, I only add a folder named Esun_data.
+In Esun_data folder, it contains recall,precision,MRR code and shell script which run the node2vec, deepwalk and hoprec 100 epochs, calculate recall,precision and MRR for each epoch, finally average them.

 # Jodie: Predicting Dynamic Embedding Trajectory in Temporal Interaction Networks
 - Temporal networks developed by Stanford University
 - Copy and slightly modify from https://github.com/srijankr/jodie